RedPitaya/RedPitaya/patches/README.md

 drivers/net/wireless/Makefile
 drivers/net/wireless/rtl8192cu/*
 ```
 This patch adds the out of tree driver for Broadcom rtl8192cu chip, since there are many issues with the in kernel version (even latest kernels).
-The provided code was copied from the **Rasberry PI** kernel repository `https://github.com/raspberrypi/linux/tree/rpi-3.18.y/drivers/net/wireless/rtl8192cu`.
+The provided code was copied from the **Raspberry PI** kernel repository `https://github.com/raspberrypi/linux/tree/rpi-3.18.y/drivers/net/wireless/rtl8192cu`.

 ### Configuration
 Linux kernel configuration is based on `arch/arm/configs/xilinx_zynq_defconfig`, which is patched to add support for `RT2X00` and `RTL8192CU` wireless drivers.
 Aditional networking features are also enabled so Red Pitaya can behave like an access point routing travic from the wireless adapter to the wired port connected to the internet.